Hormone therapy (HT) refers to

 skin, particularly on the face.

-- Gallstones.
-Women who use estrogen replacement therapy
+Gallstones.
+Women who use estrogen therapy (ET)

 are more likely to have gallstones that cause symptoms than women who do not